wenhaosun/wenhaosun.github.io/docs/MSE_Open_House.md

 Welcome to the University of Michigan Materials Science and Engineering Open House!

 Please copy the relevant section of the code into Spyder, and follow along with the presentation.

+[Link to the presentation]

 ## Part 1: Convex Hulls for Stability Analysis